-Professor and minister Walter Fluker was born on August 26, 1951 in Vaiden, Mississippi.
-He served in U.S. Army as a chaplain's assistant from 1971 to 1973, received his B.A. degree in philosophy and biblical studies from Trinity College in 1977, and M.Div. degree in 1980 from Garrett-Evangelical Theological Seminary.
-Fluker completed his Ph.D. degree in social ethics at Boston University, in 1988.
+Professor Walter Fluker was born on August 26, 1951 in Vaiden, Mississippi to Zettie Lou Pickens and Clinton Fluker.
+He served in U.S. Army as a chaplain's assistant from 1971 to 1973, received his B.A. degree in philosophy and biblical studies from Trinity College in 1977, and his M.Div. degree in 1980 from Garrett-Evangelical Theological Seminary.
+Fluker completed his Ph.D. degree in social ethics at Boston University in 1988.

 Fluker’s recent publications include The Papers of Howard Washington Thurman, and a 2016 publication ‘The Ground Has Shifted: The Future of the Black Church in Post-Racial America’ that received the Theology and Religious Studies PROSE Award honorable mention.

 Fluker and his wife, Sharon Watson Fluker, have four children and six grandchildren.